MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 Version 1.2019.701.0:

-- Bug fixes for restart scenarios
+- Bug fixes for restart scenarios.

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).